psf/black/README.md

   rev: <VERSION>
   hooks:
     - id: cercis-jupyter
+      args: [--line-length=88]
 ```

 See [pre-commit](https://github.com/pre-commit/pre-commit) for more instructions.
+In
+particular, [here](https://pre-commit.com/#passing-arguments-to-hooks) is how to specify
+arguments in pre-commit config.

 ## 3. The code style